-A.: We are able to assist only with Cultural Visa applications for university students doing an internship in Fukuoka.
-Our school is not authorized to issue any Student Visas.
+A.: We are able to assist only with Cultural Visa applications for university students doing a long-term internship in Fukuoka.
+Our school is not authorized to issue Student Visas.

 Q.: I want to change / extend my visa status.
 What documents do I need?

 A.: You can find the necessary documents for all visa matters on the official page of the Ministry of Justice.

 Q.: Do I need a re-entry permit if I want to leave Japan during my stay?

 A.: If you hold any visa other than “Temporary Visitor” (Tourist Visa), you do not need to apply for a re-entry permit.
 When leaving Japan, you simply tell the officer at the airport that you would like to return to Japan with your current visa.
 Immigration is a very subjective and case-by-case matter however, so you should check with the immigration office before leaving whether you qualify for this special exemption.
 The official website has more details on the special re-entry permit.